code-with-amitk/Code-examples/DS_Questions/Data_Structures/Trees/BinaryTree/Types_Variants/Butterfly_Network/README.md

 ## Butterfly Network
 - **What?** This is a technique to link multiple computers into a high-speed network.
+Butterfly contains a binary tree with root in the first level.
 - **Formula?**
   - n = 2<sup>d</sup>   //n:Processors/Computers, d:depth
   - s = n(logn+1)       //s:switches